Gavin-Holt/MyMicro/README.md

 ## Custom key bindings
 For Windows many of these key bindings will not work without Autohotkey, which translates them into alternatives recognised by both the console and Micro.

-In my trials of many editors, there are some editing actions and shortcuts I find useful, so I have adopted them.
+In my trials of many editors, there are some editing actions and shortcuts I find useful - so I have adopted them.
+In my selections you can see traces of CUA, wordstar and even Vim.

 ### Moving - local to cursor